htanderson/ITSbin/README.md

 [Blocks][Blocks] Explanations of column names and possible values from ITS Blocks level .CSV files from `ITS_to_seconds`.

 [Segments][Segments] Explanations of column names and possible values from ITS Segments level .CSV files from `ITS_to_seconds`.
-NOTE: Order of columns varies within each file, based on when sounds occurred during the recording.
+NOTE: Order and number of Segments columns varies within each file, based on when sounds occurred during the recording.
+Additionally, each segment can contain multiple child utterance, cry, and nonspeech vocalization columns.

+[Seconds][Seconds] Explanations of column names and possible values from Seconds .CSV files from `ITS_to_seconds` function.

 [ITS_checks][ITS_checks] ITS_checks.csv output from `check_multiday` & `ITS_to_seconds` column name explanations